h588249/Playalong/Project/IOC/TestingDocument.md

 - Phonenumber must be 8 numerical digits.

 ###Password
-- Password must be between 8-20 characters; it must contain at least one capital letter, and atleast 1 numerical digit and one special character. and may only contain the following special characters (!@#$%^&*._-).
+- Password must be between 8-20 characters; it must contain at least one capital letter, and atleast 1 numerical digit and atleast one special character.
+  Only the following special characters are allowed (!@#$%^&*._-).

 ###Repeated password
 - Repeated password must be the same as the password.